meilisearch/documentation/learn/configuration/typo_tolerance.md

 The [`typo` ranking rule](/learn/core_concepts/relevancy.md#_2-typo)  sorts the results by increasing number of typos on matched query words.
 Documents with 0 typos will rank highest.
 This rule does not impact the typo tolerance setting.

-If you disable the `typo` ranking rule, but enable typo tolerance for an index, Meilisearch will use it to match documents but won't sort them based on increasing number of typos.
+If you don't use the `typo` ranking rule, but enable typo tolerance for an index, Meilisearch will use typo tolerance to match documents but won't sort them based on increasing number of typos.

 ## How are typos calculated